matttm/imposter-db/README.md

 Once you specified the table you want to spoof, it will be replicated inside the running, docker container, so once you connect to the proxy, you will see all the tables from the remote, but this spoofed table will be coming from the docker container, meaning that you can change this table without affecting other people that are using the remote database.

-> [!NOTE]
+  > [!CAUTION]
-> This proxy has been written, with consideration of most cient versions in mind.
-With that being said though, most testing has been with clients supporting at least the newer 4.1 version protocol.
+> This proxy only works correctly with clients that set the `DEPRECATE_EOF` flag, but support for this, is in development.
 >
 > if you do find an issue, though, please document it well and raise an issue.